AndrasE/app-today-todo-/README.md

 This app was another self-study project from a **[Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp)** course, where I used **[EJS](https://ejs.co/)** with **[MongoDB](https://www.mongodb.com/)**.
 Users can interact with the app by submitting their own posts, which are stored in a database and displayed back to them.
 While it's a simple application, I believe it serves as a solid starting point for beginners looking to build similar projects.

+Deployed on Heroku's eco-dyno, please note that it may take a few seconds for the server to wake up.

 ## Run 🚀
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.